FrostyX/fedora-magazine/2020-december.md

 [k9s][k9s] is a command-line tool for managing Kubernetes clusters.
-It allows you to list and interact with running pods, read their logs, dig through used resources and overall makes the Kubernetes life easier.
+It allows you to list and interact with running pods, read their logs, dig through used resources and overall make the Kubernetes life easier.
 With its extensibility through plugins and customizable UI, k9s is welcoming to power-users.
-Please see the project page for the full list of features and many

 ![k9s][k9s-img]